Explore News

 Range and Battery Life

-Check the Display Screen: First, confirm that the e-bike's display screen is functioning correctly.
-The screen typically shows information such as battery level, assist level, speed, and mileage.
-Ensure the display is readable to access necessary information while riding.
+First, confirm that the e-bike's display screen is functioning correctly.
+The interface on your Kingbull e-bike typically shows vital real-time data such as current battery level, pedal-assist level, speed, and total mileage.
+Ensure the display is readable and set to your preference so you can easily access information while navigating traffic or trails.

 4. Helmet and Safety Gear